Teesha3/mini-Project/README.md

-# serverless computing: Architecture and Applications
+# Serverless computing: Architecture and Applications
 ## Overview
 This repository contains the documentation for the research paper on serverless computing
 ## ABSTRACT